 DANDA is the first national charity in the world specialising exclusively in all types of neurodiversity in adulthood, user-led or non user-led.
 DANDA helps adults with developmental dyspraxia, dyslexia, Asperger’s syndrome, AD(H)D, dyscalculia and related conditions reach their full potential.
 DANDA also provides support and raises awareness.

-Run by stroke survivors for stroke survivors.
-Aims, through active self help and mutual support, to help younger stroke survivors to optimise their recovery, take control of their lives and regain as much independence as possible.
-Organises exercise classes nation-wide.
+Run by stroke survivors for stroke survivors, Different Strokes aims, through active self help and mutual support, to help younger stroke survivors to optimise their recovery, take control of their lives and regain as much independence as possible.
+They also organise exercise classes nation-wide.

-Provides advice and information services for people with epilepsy, their families and those who care for them.
-Also campaigns for improved health and social services.
+Epilepsy Action provides advice and information services for people with epilepsy, their families and those who care for them.
+They also campaign for improved health and social services.

 Epilepsy Society is a leading national epilepsy medical charity working for everyone affected by epilepsy, through research, awareness campaigns and expert care.